In this section

 Research Scholars in Residence

 The Research Scholars in Residence Program was established several years ago as an initiative of the Kennedy Library and has since developed beyond expectations.
-Now housed in the Office of Research and Economic Development, the program welcomes to campus distinguished scholars from academia and industry who have retired from their primary careers, but by no means from active and involved intellectual lives.
+Now housed in the Division of Research and Economic Development, the program welcomes to campus distinguished scholars from academia and industry who have retired from their primary careers, but by no means from active and involved intellectual lives.
 Scholars are provided a base from which to work on campus and encouraged to pursue their own interests, in collaboration with Cal Poly faculty and students.
 We are fortunate to have them as members of the campus community.
 Their involvement has led to joint research projects with faculty and students, the receipt of new grants from the federal government, mentoring of faculty in the development of grant proposals, and refereed publications citing their Cal Poly affiliation.

 If you are interested in tapping into this resource, you are encouraged to contact them, either directly or through our office.
 In addition, the Research Scholars in Residence Program hosts an evening seminar series, in which Scholars discuss their work in talks suitable for a general audience and open to the local community.